Alastair Lynch

 Alastair Graeme Lynch (born 19 June 1968) is a former professional Australian rules footballer who played in the Australian Football League (AFL).
 He is best known as a three-time premiership full-forward for the Brisbane Lions.

-The Tasmanian began his career in defence, where he became a club champion and leading goal-kicker for Fitzroy.
+The Tasmanian began his career in defence, but moved forward and became a leading goal-kicker for Fitzroy.
 He represented his home state at the elite level, and at the peak of his career in 1993 he was acknowledged as one of the league's best with All-Australian status.
-However, he left a financially struggling Fitzroy to become a prize recruit for a new-look Brisbane Bears after the club's move from the Gold Coast.
+However, he left a financially struggling Fitzroy to join the Brisbane Bears after the club's move from the Gold Coast.
 With the merger of his former club Fitzroy and new club Brisbane, Lynch rejoined with former teammates and became club captain.

 A long battle with chronic fatigue syndrome threatened his career; however, after many years in absence, Lynch's return to form at a relatively late age in his career was hailed by the football community, and he became part of Brisbane Lions' celebrated premiership winning formula.

-Lynch is a Tasmanian football legend, a favourite son at both Fitzroy and Brisbane clubs, and holds the record for the most combined goals for the merged entity and one of the last remaining former Fitzroy players to play in the AFL.
+Lynch holds the record for the most combined goals for the merged Brisbane-Fitzroy entity and one of the last remaining former Fitzroy players to play in the AFL.

+With a passion for cricket, Lynch went on to represent Australia's Over 50's team in one match against England in 2018.

 Early life

-Lynch was born in Burnie.
-He attended Burnie High School.
+Lynch was born in Burnie, north-west coastal Tasmania, the son of Graeme and Mollie Lynch, where he attended Burnie High School.
 He began playing football with Wynyard club where he played in the U17s and U19s before moving to Hobart.
 In Hobart he played senior football with the Hobart Football Club under coach Peter Hudson.

 VFL/AFL career

 Fitzroy Lions career (1988–1993)

-Selected at pick 50 from the in the 1986 VFL Draft, Lynch began his senior football career at Fitzroy in 1988.
+Selected at pick 50 in the 1986 VFL Draft, Lynch began his senior football career at Fitzroy in 1988.
 He signed his first contract on 5 February.
 He was an intimidating player in defence, playing full-back and centre half-back.
 In his early years, his notable abilities were his strong marking (his outstanding aerial abilities were recognised when he won the 1989 Mark of the Year award) and heavy tackling.
 His titanic battles with key forwards such as Tony Lockett were highlights, and Lockett has commented on Lynch being one of his toughest opponents.
 In 1993, Fitzroy coach Robert Shaw moved Lynch to full-forward, where he led the club's goal-kicking with 68 goals in addition to winning the best and fairest award.
 Lynch also played full-back in the 1990 Tasmanian State of Origin team, the first Tasmanian team to defeat Victoria in 30 years.